legendary-warriors-warriors-kings

 The Rise of Saladin and Ayyubid Unification

 Before Saladin, the crusaders faced a fragmented Muslim Near East—the Zengids of Syria, the Fatimids of Egypt, and various Turkmen emirs were often at odds with each other.
-The crusaders had skillfully exploited these divisions.
+The crusaders had skillfully exploited these divisions, forming alliances with one Muslim power against another.
 But Saladin united Egypt and Syria under his rule, creating a single powerful adversary.
 He was also a master of political warfare: he cultivated an image of righteous jihad, used propaganda to undermine crusader morale, and forged treaties that he broke when convenient.
-The crusader states' inability to forge a counter-alliance or to offer a united diplomatic front made Saladin's conquests almost inevitable.
+The crusader states' inability to forge a counter-alliance or to present a united diplomatic front made Saladin's conquests almost inevitable.
+The lesson was clear: when the Muslim world unified, the divided crusaders could not withstand the pressure.

 The Byzantine Empire was a natural ally of the crusader states, yet relations were fraught with mutual suspicion.
-The Byzantine Emperor Manuel I Komnenos in the twelfth century launched campaigns to reassert imperial authority over Antioch, demanding tribute and installing puppet patriarchs.
+Emperor Manuel I Komnenos in the twelfth century launched campaigns to reassert imperial authority over Antioch, demanding tribute and installing puppet patriarchs.
 The crusaders resented this interference.
-After Manuel's death in 1180, the Byzantine Empire weakened, and the Crusader-Byzantine alliance effectively collapsed.
-The Fourth Crusade's sack of Constantinople in 1204 destroyed any possibility of cooperation, leaving the Latin East without a crucial backer.
+After Manuel's death in 1180, the Byzantine Empire weakened under the Angeloi dynasty, and the Crusader-Byzantine alliance effectively collapsed.
+The Fourth Crusade's sack of Constantinople in 1204 destroyed any possibility of future cooperation, leaving the Latin East without a crucial backer.
+The Normans of Sicily, another potential ally, were too focused on Mediterranean ambitions to provide consistent support.
+The crusader states were left to face the rising power of the Ayyubids and Mamluks entirely on their own.

 The Mongol Interlude and the Mamluk Response

-In the mid-thirteenth century, the Mongol invasions of the Middle East presented an opportunity.
+In the mid-thirteenth century, the Mongol invasions of the Middle East presented an unprecedented opportunity.
 Some crusader leaders, notably Bohemond VI of Antioch, flirted with an alliance with the Ilkhanate against the Mamluks.
 But the western crusaders and the Pope were horrified at the idea of allying with pagan Mongols, and internal divisions prevented a coordinated strategy.
 The Mongols' defeat at Ain Jalut in 1260 by the Mamluks under Baybars sealed the crusaders' fate.
-Baybars, a brilliant strategist, used divide-and-conquer tactics, making separate truces with some crusader cities while attacking others, exploiting the very political divisions that had plagued Outremer for two centuries.
+Baybars, a brilliant strategist, used divide-and-conquer tactics with ruthless efficiency, making separate truces with some crusader cities while attacking others.
+He exploited the very political divisions that had plagued Outremer for two centuries, systematically dismantling the remaining crusader strongholds one by one.

 The Fall of the Major Crusader Cities